bdoering/physio-doering/README.md

-# physio-doering-am-zuerisee
+# physio-doering

-Source code for the site physio-doering-am-zuerisee.ch, based on the # [Start Bootstrap - Freelancer](https://startbootstrap.com/template-overviews/freelancer/) template.
+Source code for the site physio-doering.ch, based on the # [Start Bootstrap - Freelancer](https://startbootstrap.com/template-overviews/freelancer/) template.